Quick Verdict

 Tarkir: Dragonstorm Play Booster Box

-Best for +1/+1 Counters - Endure and Renew mechanics are dedicated counter engines
+Deepest dedicated +1/+1 package - Endure and Renew are still the best pure counter engines

 Teenage Mutant Ninja Turtles Play Booster Box

-• Mutagen tokens are dedicated +1/+1 counter generators
+- ✓Mutagen tokens are dedicated, repeatable +1/+1 counter generators

 SAFETY TECHNOLOGY Expert Analysis.